 If you select a variable/method and hit F2, you can edit the name and it will change every instance of that variable’s name throughout the entire current working project.

-If you only want to change within the current file, use CTRL + F2 and VS Code will spawn a cursor at every instance throughout the current file.
+If you only want to change within the current file, use the Ctrl + F2 keyboard shortcut and VS Code will spawn a cursor at every instance throughout the current file.

 7. Search Across Many Files